How Many Lives Can a Polyester Garment Have?

 Track which products in your line are more likely to fit future textile-to-textile streams:

-• Polyester-rich fabrics
+- Polyester-rich fabrics

-• Fewer contaminating finishes
+- Fewer contaminating finishes

-• More consistent material inputs across seasons
+- More consistent material inputs across seasons

-The earlier design, materials, and suppliers align with future recycling streams, the easier it becomes to adopt closed-loop solutions when they become broadly available.
+The earlier your design, materials, and suppliers align with future recycling streams, the easier it becomes to adopt closed-loop solutions when they become broadly available.

-5. FAQ: Common Questions About Polyester Recycling
+5. FAQ: Is Polyester Recyclable?
+Common Questions About Polyester Recycling

-5.1 Can Polyester Be Recycled More Than Once?
+5.2 Can Polyester Be Recycled More Than Once?

 Yes—but with conventional mechanical recycling, polyester is typically recycled about 1–2 times for apparel use before quality drops too much for consistent performance.
 Each melt cycle gradually damages polymer chains.
-Enzymatic recycling aims to reset PET to monomers, which can enable multiple loops in theory.

-5.2 Is Turning Bottles Into T-Shirts Truly Circular?
+5.4 Is Turning Bottles Into T-Shirts Truly Circular?

 Not fully.
 Bottle-to-fiber recycling can reduce virgin PET use and is better than landfilling bottles, but it is still often a one-way route.
 Once PET becomes a dyed, printed, blended garment, returning it to food-grade bottles via mechanical recycling is not realistic.

-5.3 Can Cotton-Polyester Blends Be Recycled?
+5.5 Can Cotton-Polyester Blends Be Recycled?

-5.4 What Limits Enzymatic Recycling Today?
+5.6 What Limits Enzymatic Recycling Today?

 The biggest constraints are operational and systemic, including:

-• Industrial scale-up and plant capacity
+- Industrial scale-up and plant capacity

-• Cost and energy efficiency compared with virgin PET
+- Cost and energy efficiency compared with virgin PET

-• Collection, sorting, and logistics systems that can deliver suitable feedstock at scale
+- Collection, sorting, and logistics systems that can deliver suitable feedstock at scale

 These are solvable challenges, but they require time and coordinated investment across the supply chain.